aarthi-S966/book-snippet-manager-244521/frontend_react/README_SUPABASE.md

   created_at timestamptz default now(), updated_at timestamptz default now()
 );

+-- Optional: books table if you later want to group snippets by book -- (not required by current UI which stores bookTitle directly on the snippet) -- create table if not exists public.books (
+--   id uuid primary key default gen_random_uuid(),
+--   owner_id uuid not null references auth.users(id) on delete cascade, --   title text not null,
+--   author text,
+--   created_at timestamptz default now()
+-- );

 -- Row Level Security
 alter table public.snippets enable row level security;